AdamWoollett/JavaScript-Task-list-application/README.md

 An Task List application where a user can type custom tasks to be completed into an input box and submit them to a displayed list.
+Once a task is added, the user has the option to mark it as completed with a checkbox, there is an input box to allow them to edit the task name, and a button to remove the task from the list.